rsteve-dev/CSC_256_Team8/API Test Lab/postman installalion user guide.md

 ### Using Collections and Environments

+- ***grab the collection and Environment files in the github repo inside API test lab folder and import it to your local installed postman***

 - **Collections**: Group related requests for easier management and execution.

 - **Environments**: Use environments to manage sets of variables for different setups (like development, testing, production).
 -
 - ![Alt text](./postman_images/collection.png)